AndreyKoltsov1997/JDBC-Benchmark/README.md

 # JDBC Database Driver benchmark

-	The app measures average bandwidth and throughput of JDBC Driver considering specified payload, threads and amount of insertion operations.
+ The app measures average bandwidth and throughput of JDBC Driver.

 # 1. Overview